United Air Lines Flight 629: Trial

 Authorities were shocked to discover that there was no federal statute on the books at the time (1955) that made it a crime to blow up aircraft.
 Therefore, on the day after Graham's confession, the district attorney moved swiftly to prosecute him via the simplest possible route: premeditated murder committed against a single victim—his mother, Daisie Eldora King.
 Thus, despite the number of victims killed on Flight 629 along with King, Graham was charged with only one count of first degree murder.
 It was the first trial in Colorado to be televised, and it was covered by Denver stations KLZ (now KMGH) and KBTV (now KUSA).

 A motion by the defense attempted to have Graham's confession thrown out on the grounds that he had not been made aware of his rights prior to signing it, but the motion was denied.
 At his 1956 trial, Graham's defense was unable to counter the massive physical evidence and witnesses presented by the prosecution.
 He was convicted of the murder of his mother and, after a few short delays, was executed in the Colorado State Penitentiary gas chamber on January 11, 1957.

-Aftermath
+One source has his final words being "Thanks, Warden", after Warden Tinsley patted him on the shoulder.
+TIME magazine quoted a lengthier statement, "As far as feeling remorse for those people, I don't.
+I can't help it.
+Everybody pays their way and takes their chances.
+That's just the way it goes."

+Legacy

 As a result of the aircraft explosion, and because there was no law against bombing an aircraft, a bill was introduced and signed by President Dwight D. Eisenhower on July 14, 1956, which made the intentional bombing of a commercial airline illegal.

-United Airlines still uses the flight number 629 today on its Washington (National) – Chicago (O'Hare) route.
+A memorial to those killed was unveiled on November 1, 2025 at the control tower of the now closed Stapleton Airport.
+A second memorial is planned at the main crash site, a farm that is being redeveloped for housing.

+In media

 The bombing of United Flight 629 is depicted in the opening segment of the 1959 film The FBI Story, starring James Stewart and Vera Miles.
 Actor Nick Adams portrays Jack Graham.
 The bombing is also the subject of "Time Bomb", the fourth episode of season one of Investigation Discovery's series A Crime to Remember, which first aired December 3, 2013.